NBISweden/NanoSeq/README.md

 ## Running on a cluster

 - An example `sbatch` script is found at `helper_scripts/sbatch-template.sh`
-- Clone the repository to your cluster and edit this script with the local path to the repo, your pixi command, and your hours billing account for SLURM executuion
+- Clone the repository to your cluster and edit this script with the local path to the repo, your pixi command, and your hours billing account for SLURM execution
 - Note that some clusters do not allow for personal `Apptainer` installations, thus use `pixi run` rather than `pixi run -e apptainer` in that case
 - Submit with `bash helper_scripts/sbatch-template.sh`